PranabNandy/Linux-Kernel-Internals/4.Linux_topics/ioctl.md

 int  ioctl(struct inode *inode,struct file *file,unsigned int cmd,unsigned long arg)
 ```

-- <inode>: is the inode number of the file being worked on.
+- inode: is the inode number of the file being worked on.
-- <file>: is the file pointer to the file that was passed by the application.
+- file: is the file pointer to the file that was passed by the application.
-- <cmd>: is the ioctl command that was called from the userspace.
+- cmd: is the ioctl command that was called from the userspace.
-- <arg>: are the arguments passed from the userspace
+- arg: are the arguments passed from the userspace

-- Within the function “ioctl” we need to implement all the commands that we defined above (WR_VALUE, RD_VALUE).
+- Within the function "ioctl" we need to implement all the commands that we defined above (WR_VALUE, RD_VALUE).
 We need to use the same commands in the switch statement which is defined above.
-- Then we need to inform the kernel that the ioctl calls are implemented in the function “etx_ioctl“.
-This is done by making the fops pointer “unlocked_ioctl” to point to “etx_ioctl” as shown below.
+- Then we need to inform the kernel that the ioctl calls are implemented in the function 'etx_ioctl'.
+This is done by making the fops pointer "unlocked_ioctl" to point to "etx_ioctl" as shown below.

 ```cpp